-Mexican-Style Creamed Corn is the perfect simple to make, almost foolproof side dish for almost any meal you enjoy corn with, combining a deliciously sweet, freshly picked, organic corn on the cob, rich heavy cream, a drizzle of organic honey, sweet unsalted butter, a touch of minced jalapeño peppers, chopped organic cilantro and a hint of freshly squeezed lime juice to really bring out the wonderful flavors of the freshly picked sweet corn.
+Mexican-Style Creamed Corn is the perfect simple to make, almost foolproof side dish for virtually any meal you enjoy having corn with.
+You are combining a deliciously sweet, freshly picked, organic corn on the cob, rich, heavy cream, a drizzle of organic honey, sweet unsalted butter, a touch of minced jalapeño peppers, chopped organic cilantro, and a hint of freshly squeezed lime juice to bring out the exquisite flavors of the freshly picked sweet corn.

-Creamed Corn has always been a touch and go subject with me, if I can make it from scratch I simply adore the sweet yummy flavor, however, I am pretty much anti-canned corn these days, and meh on frozen corn most of the time.
-I know sometimes we have to substitute a few fresh ingredients during the winter freeze if I have to substitute corn than I guess I would pick frozen organic corn over the canned corn any day.
+Creamed Corn has always been touch and goes subject to me.
+If I can make it from scratch, I adore the sweet yummy flavor.
+However, I am pretty much anti-canned corn these days, and meh on frozen corn most of the time.
+Sometimes, we have to substitute a few fresh ingredients during the winter freeze.
+If I have to replace corn, I will pick frozen organic corn over the canned corn any day.

-Corn on the cob has been a summer staple ingredient that our family seriously enjoys, I could almost eat corn on the cob almost every day, couldn’t you?
-The one thing I love about fresh corn is the fact you can have a blast trying new recipes for the family and usually 9 out of 10 times you can guarantee they will love your recipe?
+Corn on the cob has been a summer staple ingredient that our family seriously enjoys.
+I could almost eat corn on the cob practically every day, couldn’t you?
+The one thing I love about fresh corn is the fact you can have a blast trying new recipes for the family, and usually 9 out of 10 times, and you can guarantee they will love your recipe?
 Speaking of great Corn on the Cob, have you tried my Southern Milk and Honey Corn yet?
-If not it’s a definite must-try that went viral on Pinterest this summer in no time flat.
+If not, it’s a definite must-try that went viral on Pinterest this summer in no time flat.

-I am fairly picky about my ears of corn that I am purchasing at the farmers market, I have a little list of things I like to do to make sure my corn is the best for my buck.
-I also try to practice a little proper corn picking etiquette at the farmers market ; so not to destroy someone else’s corn by ripping open that husk and peeking at the corn.
-Yeah, that sure is a pet peeve of mine, have you ever seen people slaughtering corn at the market?
+I am fairly picky about my ears of corn that I am purchasing at the farmers market.
+I have a little list of things I like to do to make sure my corn is the best for my buck.
+I also try to practice a bit proper corn picking etiquette at the farmers market to not destroy someone else’s corn by ripping open that husk and peeking at the corn.
+Yeah, that sure is a pet peeve of mine.
+Have you ever seen people slaughtering corn at the market?
 Here are a few sure-fire tips on how not to annoy everyone around you and still pick the best corn on the cob.

 Here are a few sure-fire tips on how to pick corn w/o peeking inside the corn husk